10 Gorgeous Gaelic Voices

 I have met many of these artists through various Gaelic activities over the years, and I am Facebook friends with some of them.
 I have also recently worked with one on a non-music-related project, and another performed at a literary event that I organized.
 None of the artists requested to be included in this list, and I have not received any consideration from artists or recording companies to write this blog post.
-If you purchase any albums through Amazon by clicking on the links below, a small percentage of the purchase price will go to support the costs of running the Gaelic Revitalization blog, at no cost to the artist.
+If you purchase any albums through Amazon by clicking on the links below, a small percentage of the purchase price will go to support the costs of running the Gaelic.co blog, at no extra cost to you, and no cost to the artist.
 Mìle taing.

 Originally from the Isle of Barra in the Western Isles of Scotland, Cathy-Ann now lives in Ottawa, Canada.
 She is the artist whose singing got me into Gaelic in the first place.
 The song “’S Fliuch an Oidhche” is on her first album, Cànan nan Gàidheal.

 This is something of a Gaelic “supergroup” which has featured at different times, Art Cormack, Mary Ann Kennedy, Blair Douglas, Chaz Stewart, Maggie Macdonald, Bruce MacGregor, and Ingrid Henderson.
 Their website at Macmeanma records explains, “The name of the band was taken from a Highland tour back in 1991… [which] went under the name for the itinerant musicians and poets that used to travel from place to place offering entertainment in exchange for hospitality.” | Artists’ website

 Fiona J. MacKenzie